 “Default License” means the license you grant under this policy for a Contribution that is not Explicitly Licensed.

-“Code” means software code, RPM spec files, and any functional material whose principal purpose is to control or facilitate the building of packages.
+“Code” means software code, RPM spec files, or any functional material whose principal purpose is to control or facilitate the building of packages.

 The CentOS Linux and CentOS Stream distributions are compilations of software packages.
 Each package is governed by its own license.
 Like Red Hat Enterprise Linux, the CentOS Linux and CentOS Stream compilation copyright is licensed under GPLv2.
 To the extent you hold any copyright in the selection, coordination, or arrangement of packages making up the CentOS Linux or CentOS Stream distributions, you license that copyright under GPLv2.